nunziatodamino/nunziatodamino.github.io/content/Zettelkasten/Not finished/Computational methods for Material science/Molecular dynamics/How to evaluate temperature and pressure in a given ensemble.md

 Where $d$ is the system dimensionality (for a particle that moves in space $d=3$).
-==vedere se in realtà sono i gradi di libertà del sistema== The mean value of the velocity squared can be collected either manually by the trajectories or immediately if I have a [[Zettelkasten/Not finished/Computational methods for Material science/Molecular dynamics/Maxwell-Boltzmann distribution of velocities|Maxwell-Boltzmann distribution of velocities]] of the system.
+==vedere se in realtà sono i gradi di libertà del sistema== The mean value of the velocity squared can be collected either manually by the trajectories or immediately if I have a [[Maxwell-Boltzmann distribution of velocities|Maxwell-Boltzmann distribution of velocities]] of the system.
 In that case one does simply evaluate the variance, so that: $\sigma_v = \braket{v^2}- \braket{v}^2 \iff \braket{v^2} =\sigma_v + \braket{v}^2$
 ### Evaluate pressure